How to Apply to the Program

 - A SDSU RED ID Number will then be assigned which allows tracking of application status

-- GRE (and if applicable, TOEFL) test scores must be sent directly from ETS.
-(Institution Code: 4682)
+- If applicable, TOEFL test scores must be sent directly from ETS.
+(Institution Code:

 - Send official transcripts from all colleges and universities attended.